Human uses of living things: For food and materials

-The human population exploits and depends on many animal and plant species for food, mainly through agriculture, an essential component of human culture, but also by exploiting wild populations, notably of marine fish.
+The human population exploits and depends on many animal and plant species for food, mainly through agriculture, but also by exploiting wild populations, notably of marine fish.
 Livestock animals are raised for meat across the world; they include (2011) around 1.4 billion cattle, 1.2 billion sheep and 1 billion domestic pigs.

 Plants provide the greater part of food for humans, and for their domestic animals.
 They have played a key role in the history of world civilizations.
 Agriculture includes agronomy for arable crops, horticulture for vegetables and fruit, and forestry for timber.
 About 7,000 species of plant have been used for food, though most of today's food is derived from only 30 species.
 The major staples include cereals such as rice and wheat, starchy roots and tubers such as cassava and potato, and legumes such as peas and beans.
 Vegetable oils such as olive oil provide lipids, while fruit and vegetables contribute vitamins and minerals to the diet.

 Plants grown as industrial crops are the source of a wide range of products used in manufacturing, sometimes so intensively as to risk harm to the environment.
 Nonfood products include essential oils, natural dyes, pigments, waxes, resins, tannins, alkaloids, amber and cork.
 Products derived from plants include soaps, shampoos, perfumes, cosmetics, paint, varnish, turpentine, rubber, latex, lubricants, linoleum, plastics, inks, and gums.
 Renewable fuels from plants include firewood, peat and other biofuels.
 The fossil fuels coal, petroleum and natural gas are derived from the remains of aquatic organisms including phytoplankton in geological time.

 Structural resources and fibres from plants are used to construct dwellings and to manufacture clothing.
 Wood is used not only for buildings, boats, and furniture, but also for smaller items such as musical instruments and sports equipment.
 Wood is pulped to make paper and cardboard.
 Cloth is often made from cotton, flax, ramie or synthetic fibres such as rayon and acetate derived from plant cellulose.
 Thread used to sew cloth likewise comes in large part from cotton.

 Plants are a primary source of basic chemicals, both for their medicinal and physiological effects, and for the industrial synthesis of a vast array of organic chemicals.

 Textiles are made from both animal fibres, including wool and silk, and plant fibres, including cotton and flax.
-Dyestuffs too are made both from animals, including carmine from the bodies of insects, and from plants, including indigo, [madder], and lichens.
+Dyestuffs too are made both from animals, including carmine from the bodies of insects, from plants including indigo and madder, and from lichens.